maziac/currah_uspeech_tests/readme.md

 Mess needs to be started with the options "-debug -debugscript dbg_script.dbg".

-# The Findings
+# The uSpeech Findings

 ## The 0038h address

-*Every* access to 0038h will toggle the ROM and the access to registers 1000h, 3000h and 3001h.
+_Every_ access to 0038h will toggle the ROM and the access to registers 1000h, 3000h and 3001h.
 I.e.
 ~~~
 ld bc,0038h